Guilospanck/gartic-like-app/README.md

 Be sure to have <code>NodeJS</code> (at least version v14), <code>Yarn</code> and <code>Go</code> installed.

 ## Running

+First follow the instructions to run the backend Go part and then:

 Cd into gartic-like-app folder, then run
 ```bash